+“The way you do anything is the way you do everything,” says Fitzgerald.
 “If they don’t know what’s going on, 95% of athletes will lose interest pretty quick.”

 A crucial component of achieving buy-in from your players on and off the ice is clear communication.
 If the players know what they’re working on and why, then their attention will focused and their efforts concentrated.
-Mark spoke last summer at our 2018 Coaches Conference in Toronto about the value of building a plan or a playbook that guides your program through the ups and downs of the hockey season based on his summer conditioning programs and his time with the Anaheim Ducks.
+Mark spoke at our 2018 Coaches Conference in Toronto about the value of building a plan or a playbook that guides your program through the ups and downs of the hockey season based on his summer conditioning programs and his time with the Anaheim Ducks.

-“Athletes crave structure.
-Give it to them.
+“Athletes crave structure,” he adds.
+“Give it to them.
 Last season we played 17 games in 30 days with the Anaheim Ducks, 24 hours in the air, flights are 3-5 hours, all their hydration and nutrition was my responsibility.
 The schedule is a tough hurdle in the NHL just like everywhere else.”